Vivarium Ending Explained: It's Not That Complicated

 And that's the very heavy-handed foreshadowing that also explains the ending of "Vivarium."
 Tom and Gemma are both the forced adoptive parents and the murdered baby chicks, trapped in the nest that is Yonder, made to raise the creepy future Martin so that his species can continue to live.
 Is there some plan for world domination?
 Some deeper sinister plot?
 No. They just do this to survive, apparently.
 That's just the way things are.

-They do this despite the fact that Martin is clearly f***ing weird from the jump, sending out every bad vibe a person can send just short of saying "I am dangerous.
+Tom and Gemma go along with the incredibly creepy Martin despite the fact that he's clearly f***ing weird from the jump, sending out every bad vibe a person can send just short of saying, "I am dangerous.
 Stay away."
-Unsurprisingly, we learn by the end of the film that, like the child Gemma and Tom are unceremoniously given, Martin is also not human.
-Whatever species of humanoid creatures he comes from acts much in the same way that the cuckoo birds do: they force parenthood upon unsuspecting human beings for the sake of their own survival.
+Unsurprisingly, we learn by the end of the film that — like the child Gemma and Tom are unceremoniously given — Martin is also not human.
+Whatever species of humanoid creatures he comes from acts much in the same way that the cuckoo birds do: They force parenthood upon unsuspecting human beings for the sake of their own survival.
 Why?
 Because that's just the way things are.

-Writer-director Lorcan Finnegan has reiterated as much in an interview when asked if the creatures in his film had a specific goal:
+Writer-director Lorcan Finnegan has reiterated as much in an interview with Collider when asked if the creatures in his film had a specific goal:

 "Yeah, just like ours, to Survive.
 That's it!
 They don't have a master plan to take over the world or anything.
 They want to survive, just like we want to survive.
 If they are successful, they'll breed well, just like humans have."